Najeeb-Sulaiman/linux-and-bash-scripting-guide/08-tasks/task.md

 2. Upgrades pip
     - Ensure the latest version of pip is installed in the environment.
 3. Generates a `.gitignore` file
-    - The file should include standard ignore rules for a Python project (e.g .venv, ).
+    - The file should include standard ignore rules for a Python project (e.g .venv ).
     - Skip creation if it already exists, but display a warning message.
 4. Provides colorful, user-friendly feedback
     - Use color codes to display INFO, SUCCESS, WARNING, and ERROR messages.